 When it comes to laying claim to the best Scottish whisky, there are a number of brands to choose from.
 As well as some lesser-known, regional favourites.
-As such if you’re visiting Scotland, then why not book a distillery tour and discover a “wee dram” for yourself.
+As such if you’re visiting Scotland, then why not book a distillery tour in the Highlands or Aberdeen and have a “wee dram” for yourself.

 Distillery tours in Scotland are the chance to see how this popular spirit is produced.
 Along with how the local Scotch differs from other whisky from around the world.
 In fact, there’s so much more to Scottish whisky than just ordering the house special.

 Firstly, let’s start with the spelling.
 While it could be argued there’s no real difference between “whisky” and “whiskey”, book a distillery tour in the Highlands from Inverness or Aberdeen and you’ll soon discover the Scots will disagree!